The Practitioner Training for the Map of Meaning

 Sessions 5 to 6

 You will develop your knowledge and skills in ongoing cycles of action and reflection on how to use the Map with another, and with groups.
-You will be skilful in adapting the way you use the Map to meet the varied needs and personalities of other people in a wide range of contexts.
+You will be skilled in adapting how you use the Map to meet the different needs, learning preferences and personalities in a wide range of contexts.

 “I have enjoyed deepening my practice in a field where I can bring my whole-self and wisdom.”